Fast start helps Bucks breeze past Pistons 130-115

 MILWAUKEE (AP) - Giannis Antetokounmpo scored 25 points and Khris Middleton added 23 as the Milwaukee Bucks rolled past the Detroit Pistons 130-115 on Wednesday night for their third straight victory.

-This marked the second time in three nights that the Bucks and Pistons have faced off in Milwaukee.
-The Bucks (5-3) beat the Pistons 125-115 on Monday and have now won their last nine regular-season meetings with Detroit.
+The Bucks and Pistons faced off in Milwaukee for the second time in three nights.
+The Bucks (5-3) beat the Pistons 125-115 on Monday and have won their last nine regular-season meetings with Detroit.

+Even without fans in the stands, the Bucks own a perfect 4-0 record at Fiserv Forum, where they’re outscoring teams by an average margin of 23.5 points.

+“We miss our fans, but we’re still playing at Fiserv,” Bucks coach Mike Budenholzer said.
+“It’s comfortable.
+Our day-to-day routine and rhythm, we’re trying to keep as much of that in place.
+Hopefully we can continue to make this a great place for us.”

-The Pistons (1-7) had fallen by 10 points or fewer in each of their first six losses but never had much of a chance in this one.
-Milwaukee (5-3) was ahead 82-56 at halftime and led by as many as 34 in the third quarter and coasted to the win.
+Milwaukee was ahead 82-56 at halftime, led by as many as 34 in the third quarter and coasted to the win.

-Detroit’s Jerami Grant had 31 points to lead all scorers.
+Jerami Grant had 31 points for the Pistons (1-7) to lead all scorers.
+Pistons rookie Saddiq Bey had 20 points and 10 rebounds while shooting 6 of 10 from 3-point range.

-The Bucks improved to 4-0 at home, where they’re outscoring teams by an average margin of 23.5 points.
-The Bucks finish their current five-game home stretch by hosting Utah on Friday and Cleveland on Saturday.
+Pistons coach Dwane Casey said his team hurt itself by starting slowly in the first and third quarters.

+“We didn’t start the right way,” Casey said.
+“Subsequently, we had a 15-point loss.”

 Brook Lopez scored 17 points, Bobby Portis had 16, rookie Jordan Nwora provided 11 and Jrue Holiday added 10 for the Bucks.

-Saddiq Bey scored 20 points, Wayne Ellington 12 and Derrick Rose 10 for the Pistons.
+Wayne Ellington scored 12 and Derrick Rose had 10 for the Pistons.
 Rose left the game early with a bruised right knee.

 The game got a bit testy in the closing minutes with physical play that included Antetokounmpo falling to the floor after tangling with Detroit’s Isaiah Stewart.
 Antetokounmpo went to the Pistons’ bench after the game and exchanged words with Stewart before they were separated.